 - Chay Corner Vietnamese Dumlings – Tripadvisor

 - Umm Banh Mi – Tripadvisor Great to pick up and go!
-We had one as a snack
+I had one as a snack

 - An Nyeong – Tripadvisor Cheap, delicious kimchi fried rice.
 Huge Korean tourist population in Da Nang!

 - Kome’s Restaurant – Tripadvisor I went here and the prices are actually quite affordable.
 It’s right across the street from Danang catherdral and the interior is clean, spacious, and equipped with AC

 - Table 88 – Tripadvisor